 As a member of the Supportive Agriculture (“Solidarische Landwirtschaft”) network, the Weber family receive a box of organic vegetables from Life Garden every week, grown according to the principles of permaculture.
 On the whole, Weber believes that “you have to be a role model.
 I can’t expect others to do things that I am not prepared to do myself.”
 And the Weber household’s contribution to climate action?
 Thermal solar collectors and photovoltaic panels on the roof of their farm, which has been refurbished for improved energy efficiency, water-using stoves, a heat pump and two electric cars.
 And soon there will be a battery storage system and perhaps even a small wind turbine.

 Its efforts in sustainable management have already garnered the hamlet a few awards (and grant funds).
-For instance, it has been named as one of the 41 master plan municipalities promoted by the Ministry for the Environment, Nature Conservation and Nuclear Safety as climate action role models.
+For instance, it has been named as one of the 41 master plan municipalities promoted by the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection as climate action role models.

 Together with the neighbouring community of Liebenau, the hamlet of Steyerberg has recently applied to become a HyExpert region of the National Hydrogen and Fuel Cell Technology Innovation Programme (NIP) .
 Eickhofer Heide, the area that once housed the munitions factory, is due to be used to produce green hydrogen using power produced by twelve wind turbines.
 Plans are also in place to produce synthetic fuels using methane from the Steyerberg biogas plant and CO2 from the chemical factory, which already supplies the hamlet’s district heat.